fmbenhassine/gossed/README.md

 $> gossed
 ```

-Now, every message written to the console will be pushed as a server sent event (on port 3000 by default, but you can change it if you want with `-port=YourPort`).
+Now, every message written to the console will be pushed as a server sent event.
 Here is a html page to consume these events:

 ```html